retypeapp/retype/pro.md

 Sub-domains each count as one unique URL.

-Each key will unlock up to `3` unique URLs.
+Each Retype Pro license key will unlock up to `3` unique URLs.

 As an example, with a valid key, projects with the following URLs will be possible to build as **Retype Pro**: